ZQFORWARD/ZQFORWARD.github.io/index.md

 👋 Hi!
 I'm ZQ, an M.S. student at the Anhui University of Technology.
 My current work focuses on AI, and Deep Learning.
-I hope I can make progress with you and enjoy the learning process..
+I hope I can make progress with you and enjoy coding.
 ✨
 ☕ Wanna chat? 👉 @ me on Weibo or 👉 LinkedIn. :smile: